 The six towers of the inner circuit were to have three floors and contain rooms heated by fireplaces.
 The lower floors were cylindrical, while the upper interiors were to be octagonal.
 In the corner towers, the round basements were illuminated only by single small ventilation holes, located at an angle in the thickness of the wall.
 Probably they were to serve as prisons or magazines.
 In the south-east and north-east towers, massive vault diaphragm arches have been preserved above the basement, which may indicate that higher spaces were intended for residential chambers.
 They were heated by fireplaces, and there were auxiliary rooms and latrines nearby.
 A castle chapel was built into the central, eastern tower.
 From the side of the courtyard it was preceded by a small vestibule already placed in the thickness of the perimeter wall, to which the entrance led through a double portal with crowns in a trafoil, from a residential building located at the courtyard.
 From the vestibule, one could go straight to the chapel or head to the side rooms intended for observation of the liturgy in isolation through small windows.
 The chapel itself was ended in the east by a polygon above which was a rib vault, which fell on the wall pillars to the floor.
 Ancillary columns divided the facades into parts, each of which had three shallow niches decorated in tracery in the lower part, and a narrow lancet window in the upper part.
 On the west side of the chapel there could have been an gallery.
 Below there was a barrel vaulted basement room, while above was the upper floor of the tower.

 The inner northern and southern gatehouses consisted of two horseshoe towers between which passages were placed.
 From each side of the courtyard, two cylindrical communication towers (planned to be about 21 meters high) were erected at each gatehouses to allow access to the top.
 Both gates were very similar to the gatehouses of a slightly older Harlech Castle.
 The inner north gate was planned as a two-story, with two sets of five large windows on each floor, of which only one floor was completed.
 The first floor was to be a large hall measuring 21 by 7.6 meters, divided into two parts with separate fireplaces for heating.
+It was not forgotten to protect it, as access to it from the side curtains of the walls was possible only through small drawbridges.
 In the basement, on both sides of the gateway there were rooms for gatekeepers and guards, while from both southern rooms it was possible to reach the corner communication towers.
 To allow access to the first floor when all the portcullises were closed, external stairs leading to the extreme western of the five window openings, having a lower window sill, were also placed.
 Two northern rooms in the ground floor of the gatehouse served a guard – defensive function and, like all other rooms were topped with wooden ceilings.
 In contrast to the ground floor, where only slotted arrowslits were located, the front (northern) rooms in both gate towers and between them were illuminated by slightly larger windows with trefoil crowns and heated with fireplaces.
 This indicates that they were not being used, as at the gatehouse at Harlech Castle, for a chapel.

 The inner south gate was to have the same appearance as the north gate, but work on it was less advanced.
 Despite this its passage was protected by three portcullises lowered in the grooves, two sets of ceiling murder holes, arrowlits in the side walls used from the guard rooms and three double-leaf doors.